gildahl/Background-Game-Profile-Switcher/Readme.txt

 ================
 After BGPS has been configured (see next item), anytime you start the application it will be in its normal background operation mode.
 In this mode it will monitor your computer for any specified rom activity, keypresses, and or game controller button presses.
 When such an activity is detected, the appropriate configured profile loading command line will be executed.

-It is recommended that one you are done with your gaming session, that you exit BGPS to avoid possible side-effects.
+It is recommended that once you are done with your gaming session, that you exit BGPS to avoid possible side-effects.
 However, it is also possible to deactivate keyboard and button triggers while BGPS is still running by right-clicking the tray icon and left-clicking on the "Active" option.
 Clicking on "Active" a second time will turn monitoring back on.

 Configuration
 =============